Toprakete/AndroidLocalisationTool/README.md

 # AndroidLocalisationTool
-Tool to import language strings from Google Sheet to Android workspace
+Tool to import language strings from Google Sheet to Android and Windows workspace